TwoRingSoft/xcbs/README.md

 `xcdanger` will output the full build setting environment for each scheme/configuration combination, and write each of those environments to a lock file.
 If you check these files into source control and run `xcdanger` regularly, you can see exactly how your build environment will change for seemingly innocuous–or even accidental–changes to your defined build settings.

+## What about user paths?

+Because many build settings contain paths that only make sense on the machine running the build, paths are replaced with the most granular build setting possible.
+This keeps the files in .`xcdanger/` from changing for each developer on your team.
+See [lib/settings-to-unexpand](lib/settings-to-unexpand) to see the build settings whose values are replaced everywhere as they are written to file. _Note: order matters in this list!_

 ## Installation

 ```